dkriegner/xrayutilities/doc/source/examples.rst

 Examples
 ========

 In the following a few code-snippets are shown which should help you getting started with *xrayutilities*.
 Not all of the codes shown in the following will be run-able as stand-alone script.
-For fully running scripts look in the `examples <https://github.com/dkriegner/xrayutilities/tree/main/examples>`_ or in the `download <https://sourceforge.net/projects/xrayutilities>`_.
+For fully running scripts look in the `GitHub examples <https://github.com/dkriegner/xrayutilities/tree/main/examples>`_ or in the `download <https://sourceforge.net/projects/xrayutilities>`_.

 Reading data from data files